batiste/sprite.js/doc/source/index.rst

     Height of the scene.

+.. js:attribute:: Scene.options.autoPause

+    Pause to the scene when the user quit the current window.
+The default is true.

 This is the list of the different methods available on the Scene object:

 .. js:function:: Scene.loadImages(images, callback)